 - If using any toppings (cinnamon sugar, chopped nuts, etc.) sprinkle them on top.

 - Bake for 1 hour and 10 minutes (70 minutes) until a toothpick or paring knife inserted into the center comes out clean.

 - Remove from oven and run a paring knife around the sides to release, then let cool in pan on a wire rack.
 When mostly cool, release from pan and continue cooling on wire rack.
-Try to restrain yourself, but wait until it’s fully at room temp before eating.
+Cool completely on wire rack before slicing.

 - If using defrosted bananas, discard any excess liquid in the bag and use 4 bananas instead of 3.

 This is the best banana bread recipe I've ever used - super easy, incredibly versatile, and the taste and texture are great!
 After making it half a dozen times, it has a permanent place in my mental recipe file.

 Thank you so much!!!
 I’m so glad you love it as much as I do! 💕

 This banana bread is amazing!
 It's a perfect combination of fluffy and chewy.
 I really like that it isn't too sweet, even with the chocolate chips.
 We used butter instead of shortening and it turned out just fine.
 Next time we might add just a little bit of salt, but we'll definitely be making it again!